-With 35 years of experience in retirement planning for his clients, Paul Ivanoff has become somewhat of an industry mentor.
-It has been his privilege to visit with more than 6,000 families.
+With over 40 years of experience in retirement planning, Paul has become somewhat of an industry mentor.
+It has been his privilege to visit with and structure a retirement for more than 6,000 families.
 Many of these folks were ready for retirement but their financial portfolios were not ready to provide income that could last up to 30 years.
 Paul has protected thousands of his clients from the nursing home, government taxation, market volatility and low yields from their banks.
-It is extremely rewarding for him to help his clients find income they didn’t know they had by maximizing their Social Security, 401(k)s, IRAs, savings and portfolios.
+He finds it extremely rewarding to help his clients find income they didn’t know they had by maximizing their Social Security, 401(k)s, IRAs, savings and portfolios.

-Paul has lived in the same house in Cypress, Ca., for 26 years.
-He and Sadie have three sons and three daughters, “just like the Brady Bunch,” he jokes.
+Paul resides in Cypress, Calif., and he and Sadie have three sons and three daughters, “just like the Brady Bunch,” he jokes.
 In his free time, he enjoys working with Travis at the Pacific Coast Youth Foundation, a nonprofit for at-risk youth in Orange County.
 He is also an avid softball pitcher.
-Paul and Sadie have four grandkids and three on the way, as well as Max and Bella, their two puggle dogs.
+Paul and Sadie have eight grandkids.

-Travis holds a Series 65 license and has been licensed in the insurance industry for 12 years.
-But his experience also includes growing up in the retirement planning business, as he followed the footsteps of his father Paul Ivanoff and picked up his dad’s best practices along the way.
-He believes these years proved to him the importance of client relationships.
+Travis has been licensed in the insurance industry for over 16 years.
+Growing up in the retirement planning business, Travis followed Paul’s footsteps, picking up his dad’s best practices along the way.
+Travis believes these years proved to him the importance of client relationships.
 “I love connecting with my clients and building rapport.
 Some of my appointments have lasted as long as four hours,” he said, laughing.
 “I’m told I’m like family to some of my clients.”

-Travis believes in taking whatever time is necessary to make sure his clients understand the investment subjects before them and which options provide the best fit for their retirement plan.
-His investment philosophy stresses that it’s not what clients make, but what they keep, and he promotes a safety-first approach followed by various strategies for growth.
+Travis believes in taking the time to make sure his clients understand the investment subjects before them and which options provide the best fit for their retirement plan.
+His investment philosophy stresses that it’s not what you make, but what you keep, promoting a safety-first approach with various strategies for growth.